ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Android/Design System with Beagle Android.md

 You will see that a components hierarchy was built with a SCREEN and two TEXT components.

 {{% alert color="info" %}}
-For this moment, you have to only worry about what needs to be done, so you can apply a style to the components.
+Right now, you can apply a style to the components.
 {{% /alert %}}

 ![](https://lh3.googleusercontent.com/b3DvRw3pXFnrhgZtHF2kNMzZCY7vno0oqjs7VsxT2l9aukfyBI2KHfSg-5bcb-hgV_RgXqm0HxlVJBeimQ09bFiXc9R-ZFDrKPcV-PTQf7pbs8P1eZApkyldGdmmKJ3kQMgrUfYR)